RobinAxelsson/personal-jam/__data_records/cards.qa.md

 ---

-## Some downsides?
+## Cons?

-I can have a to narrow focus, it is a good thing most of the time but it is a good thing for a team to take into account.
+I can dig in to deep sometimes with advanced tasks and at those times it could be hard switching context.